jdunkerley/jdunkerley/order-of-evaluation.md

 ![And Case 1](assets/order/and.1.jpg)

-As expected both sides must be executed, so log output looks like:
+As expected, both sides must be executed, so log output looks like:

 ```none
 Left
 Right
 ```

-So now let's try:
+So, now let's try:

 ```none
 LOG(0, "C:\Temp\Logic.log", "Left") AND LOG(1, "C:\Temp\Logic.log", "Right")